-Outside - under a vine covered loggia - James and the man sit, poolside, at a wrought iron table.
+Outside - under a vine covered arbor - James and the man sit, poolside, at a wrought iron table.
 James is wearing a white towelling bathrobe.
 The man ashes his cigarette.
 His gaze drifts languidly over the pool and its surrounds, never pausing to focus, like ripples in the water.
 James smooths a fold in his robe.
 Kip stands behind James’ chair.
 The man ashes his cigarette.
 He turns his attention to Kip.

 “And who is this?”

 “This is Christopher,” replies James.
 “Kip - Stephen Marshall’s son.”

 The man inspects the gold banded filter of his cigarette.
 He gives no indication of recognizing the name.

 The man exhales fragrant smoke from his nostrils.
 James reties the terry towelling belt of his robe.
 Kip shifts his weight to his other foot.
 The man ashes his cigarette.

 James says, “Are you here for Matthew Kelly?”

 The man closes his eyes, as if the morning sun filtering through the leaf shaded arbor is suddenly too bright.

 “Having eyes only for their sufferings,” the man quotes, “not for their misdeeds.”